EdinbR/EdinbR.github.io/_posts/2020-11-25-November-meeting.markdown

 Our speakers are Riinu Pius and Mike Spencer.

-* **[Lydia Gabriela Speyer](https://www.riinu.me/)** is a data scientist at the Centre for Medical Informatics, The University of Edinburgh.
+* **[Riinu Pius](https://www.riinu.me/)** is a data scientist at the Centre for Medical Informatics, The University of Edinburgh.
 She's the author of the brand new "R for Health Data Science" book written with Ewen Harrison.
 * **[Mike Spencer](https://mikerspencer.com)** is a data specialist at the Scottish Social Services Council and also provides independent data science consultancy.